aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

    :depth: 1

-This document lists the release notes for the TensorFlow-Neuron 1.x package.
+This document lists the release notes for the tensorflow-neuron 1.x package.

 .. _tf-known-issues-and-limitations:

 Known Issues and Limitations - updated 08/12/2021
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Support on serialized TensorFlow 2.x custom operators is currently limited.
-Serializing some operators registered from tensorflow-text through `TensorFlow Hub <https://tfhub.dev/>`_ is going to cause failure in tensorflow.neuron.trace.
+Serializing some operators registered from TensorFlow-text through `TensorFlow Hub <https://tfhub.dev/>`_ is going to cause failure in tensorflow.neuron.trace.

 -  Issue: When compiling large models, user might run out of memory and